jsfpdn/tipsntricks/README.md

-# tipsntricks
+# tips&tricks
-Tips&amp;tricks collected to prevent googling in the future 🚀
+Tips&amp;tricks regarding programming'n'stuff collected to prevent myself from exhausting googling in the future 🚀